christo/revenge/README.md

 * better styling for BASIC decoder
 * improve cart sniffers: look at the warm and cold jump vectors to see if they land in-range and at _probable code_
+* functional data structure for byte interpretation
-* make random access and modification to disassembled instruction list
+  * make random access and modification to disassembled instruction list (lenses?)
   * need to be able to replace a sequence of instructions into a byte declaration
+  * Make entire disassembly asynchronous (rather than n-pass)
-* use ts-md5 for md5 hash generation
+* use ts-md5 for md5 hash generation? unless there's an easy way to support SHA1 also?
+  * what do online software databases prefer?
+Probably md5 or sha1
 * audit inter-module dependency graph, remove cycles, untangle
 * handle file uploads in the background
   * only bother with files that have an unseen hash